Bilhorod-Dnistrovskyi: Ottoman rule

-In 1484, along with Kiliia, it was the last of the Black Sea ports to be conquered by the Ottomans.
+In 1484, along with Kiliia, Cetatea Albă was the last of the Black Sea ports to be conquered by the Ottomans.
 The Moldavian prince Stephen the Great was unable to aid in its defence, being under threat of a Polish invasion.
 The citadel surrendered when the Ottomans claimed to have reached an agreement with Prince Stephen, and promised safe passage to the inhabitants and their belongings; however, most of the city-dwellers were slaughtered.
 Later, attempts by Stephen the Great to restore his rule over the area were unsuccessful.
 Cetatea Albă was subsequently a base from which the Ottomans were able to attack Moldavia proper.
 In 1485, Tatars setting out from this city founded Pazardzhik in Bulgaria.
 In 1570 (Hijri 977) the town of Akkerman was inhabited by Muslims, Christians and Jews.
 It had 55 Muslim households in 25 neighbourhoods and 113 Non-Muslim households in 9 neighbourhoods and it was a "has" of the Sultan, a land property that was directly owned by the Sultan.
 The castle of Akkerman also had a Jewish congregation and a Roma congregation.

+Following the Fall of Constantinople to the Ottomans in 1453, Sultan Mehmed II brought in colonists from Asprokastron to repopulate the city.
+It was established as the fortress of Akkerman, part of the Ottoman defensive system against Poland-Lithuania and, later, the Russian Empire.

+In 1561 Akkerman, known in Ukrainian as Bilhorod, was mentioned as a residence of "Tatar Cossacks", who were hired into the service of Kaniv starost, prince Michał Wiśniowiecki.
+Under the Ottoman rule the city served as an important centre of Black Sea slave trade promoted by Crimean khans from the Giray dynasty.
+In 1516 the city was attacked by Zaporozhian Cossacks under the command of Przecław Lanckoroński and Ostap Dashkevych.
+Between 1540 and 1561 Akkerman was targeted in a series of punitive raids organized by Bar starost Bernard Pretwicz as an answer to Tatar raids against the Polish Kingdom.
+During 1570s raids against the fortress continued, despite a ban introduced on the Cossacks by Polish authorities.

+Following the liquidation of the Zaporozhian Sich, Akkerman served as a transit point for Zaporozhian Cossacks who didn't wish to serve the Russian Empire and migrated to Ottoman territories, establishing the Danube Sich.